Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 If you need external dependencies you can solve it (in theory) with classpath manipulations in java command (`java -cp dep.jar:dep2.jar:.`).
 Still you can plug lein exec to JamVM if you want.

+### Update

+I just noticed that in Ubuntu 14:04 repos there is already JamVM package, so you can just run `apt-get -y install icedtea-7-jre-jamvm` to install latest build.